albarron/academic-kickstart/content/teaching/computational-linguistics/_index.md

 * The gate to [Genesis](https://github.com/albarron/academic-kickstart/blob/master/files/week_01/genesis.txt)

 #### 2. Word tokenization and part of speech

+Materials will be posted here at due time

 #### 3. Vectorization and semantic analysis
 #### 4. Word vectors
 #### 5. Applications